kubernetes/website/docs/reference/deprecation-policy.md

 field added in v2 must be able to round-trip to v1 and back, which means v1 might have to add an equivalent field or represent it as an annotation.

-**Rule #3: An API version in a given track may not be deprecated until a new API version at least as stable is released.**
+**Rule #3: An API version in a given track may not be removed until a new API version at least as stable has been available for at least the duration described in Rule #4a *and* the old API version has been announced deprecated for at least the duration described in Rule #4a.**

 GA API versions can replace GA API versions as well as beta and alpha API versions.
 Beta API versions *may not* replace GA API versions.

+The countdown to removal of a deprecated version (Rule #4a) begins when *both*:
+- The stability requirement is met for the replacement version.
+- Deprecation is announced.

 **Rule #4a: Other than the most recent API versions in each track, older API versions must be supported after their announced deprecation for a duration of